alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-calling-muslims-who-do-not-know-islam.md

 ---
-layout: post
-publisher: "alsalafiyyah@icloud.com"
-title: "Calling Muslims who do not know Islam"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no.17941, Question 6"
-hijri: Muharram 14, 1442
 date: 2020-09-03
-category: [fatwas,dawah]
 group2: true
-locale: en
+hijri: Muharram 14, 1442
 lang: en
+layout: post
-note: true
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no.17941, Question 6
-summary: "They should be called to Islam with wisdom and fair preaching and be argued with in a way that is best.
-You must adopt all possible means and use the language they understand."
+summary: They should be called to Islam with wisdom and fair preaching and be argued with in a way that is best.
+You must adopt all possible means and use the language they understand.
+title: Calling Muslims who do not know Islam
 ---

 ### Question: